borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 ### ZFS

+<span class="minilink minilink-addedin">New in version 1.9.3</span> <span
+class="minilink minilink-addedin">Beta feature</span> borgmatic supports
-borgmatic supports taking and backing up snapshots with the ZFS filesystem.
+taking and backing up snapshots with the ZFS filesystem.
 First, you need one or more mounted ZFS datasets.
 Then, enable ZFS within borgmatic by adding the following line to your configuration file:

 ```yaml
 zfs:
 ```

-No other options are necessary, but if desired you can override some of the commands used by the ZFS hook.
+No other options are necessary to enable ZFS support, but if desired you can override some of the commands used by the ZFS hook.
 For instance:

 ```yaml
 zfs: